marah-jaradat/todo-project/README.md

 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
   Ithoght only aabout 3 hrs, but it takes about more than 6 hrs, and is not done yet.

+  #### presubmission questions section4:
+* What observations or questions do you have about what you’ve learned so far. was nice, practicing needed. no questions so far.

+* How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment? it took about 3 hrs, this time as what i thougt.